FOSSEE/st-scripts/multiple_plots/script.rst

 ..
 R20

-Let us attempt another exercise problem.Pause here and try to solve the problem
+Let us attempt another exercise problem.Pause here,try to solve the problem and resume the video.

    Draw a line of the form y = x as one figure and another line of the form y = 2x + 3.
 Switch back to the first figure, annotate